rkoeninger/ShenScript/docs/internals.rst

    :param ast Ast: JavaScript AST.
    :returns:       Whatever the code the AST represents evaluates to.

-.. function:: (js.ast.inline Ast)

-   Syntax pre-processor that evaluates Shen code provided as an argument and then inlines the resuling JavaScript AST in the surround rendered JavaScript at that location.

-   :param Ast: Code that will build a JavaScript AST.

 .. function:: (js.ast.render Ast)

    Renders the string source code representation of a JavaScript AST.